 - Missing or broken check valve: If there is no check valve on the pipe leading out of the home, or if the check valve is broken, water may not properly cycle out of the discharge line.
 Sump pumps are installed below grade, so the discharge line has to go up before it can go out, at which point it is directed downwards where gravity can take over allowing the water to run away from the home.
 Any water running back into the pit causes the pump to work overtime putting extra strain on the motor.
 This is where a properly operating check valve comes into play.

 - Improper connections to sanitary sewers: Sewer systems are not designed to handle large volumes of runoff resulting from heavy rain or snowmelt.
-If your home’s sump pump is connected to the sewer, you may be at risk of contributing to an overload of the system, which can cause sewer backups.
-This connection may also provide an additional point of ingress for sewer backups into your home.
+If your home’s sump pump is connected to the sewer, you may be at risk of contributing to an overload of the system, which can cause water backups.
+This connection may also provide an additional point of ingress for water backups into your home.
 You may want to consider disconnecting your pump from the sewer system.

 If you’re testing your sump pump, and can’t get it to turn on, make sure it hasn’t just come unplugged, or that a circuit breaker hasn’t tripped.
 Unplug the pump and plug another electronic device into it, to make sure the outlet is working.
 If the outlet’s working, but the pump is not, check the owner’s manual.
 You may need to reset the switch on the motor.

 The best thing to do to prevent these problems from happening, is to make sure your sump pump is properly maintained.

 What can you do to maintain your sump pump?